 Assisting with property management in German-speaking countries

-- Liaison with estate agents for the buying and selling of houses and apartments abroad
+- Liaising with estate agents for the buying and selling of houses and apartments abroad

 - Assisting estate agents and solicitors in sorting out questions around probate